 Chris Lehmann is the founding principal and CEO of the Science Leadership Academy and the Science Leadership Academy Schools network, a network of three progressive science and technology schools in Philadelphia, PA.
 The Science Leadership Academy is an inquiry-driven, project-based, 1:1 laptop school that is considered to be one of the pioneers of the School 2.0 movement nationally and internationally.
 Science Leadership Academy is the Dell Computing Center of Excellence for Technology in Education.
 The school was recognized by Ladies Home Journal as one of the Ten Most Amazing Schools in the US, has been recognized as an Apple Distinguished School from 2009 through 2013 and has been written about in many publications including Edutopia Magazine, EdWeek and the Philadelphia Inquirer.
 In 2013, Chris co-founded the non-profit Inquiry Schools with Diana Laufenberg to help more schools create more empowering, modern learning experiences for students, and he serves as Superintendent and Chair of the Board.
 In partnership with Inquiry Schools, Chris opened Science Leadership Academy @ Beeber campus, the second campus in the SLA model, and in 2016, Chris co-founded Science Leadership Academy Middle School.
 Chris returned to his native Philadelphia after nine years as an English Teacher, Technology Coordinator, Girls Basketball Coach and Ultimate Frisbee coach at the Beacon School in New York City, one of the leading urban public schools for technology integration.

 Chris is the 2014 winner of the McGraw Prize in Education.
+During 2016 and 2017, Chris served on Scholastic’s National Advisory Council.
 Chris was recognized by the Philly Geek Awards for being the 2016 Mission Leader of the Year.
 In June 2013, Chris was named Outstanding Leader of the Year by the International Society of Technology in Education.
 In November of 2012, Chris was named one of Dell’s #Inspire100 – one of the 100 people changing the world using Social Media.
 In April of 2012, Chris won the Lindback Award for Excellence in Principal Leadership in the School District of Philadelphia.
 In September of 2011, Chris was honored by the White House as a Champion of Change for his work in education reform.
 In June 2010, Chris was named as one of the “30 Most Influential People in EdTech” by Technology & Learning Magazine.
-In 2009, Chris was an honoree for the Association of Supervision and Curriculum Development’s Outstanding Young Educator Award.
+In 2009, Chris was a honoree for the Association of Supervision and Curriculum Development’s Outstanding Young Educator Award.
 Chris was named as one of “40 Under 40” by Philadelphia Business Journal in 2009.
 In 2006, the National School Board Association named Chris one of “20 to Watch” among American administrators.
 In 2001, Chris was honored by MOUSE as a Champion of Technology and Education for his work on building the portal at the Beacon School.